1902 Turkestan earthquake: Characteristics

 Also proposed was a steep-dipping left-lateral strike-slip boundary fault inferred to be the source.
-The proposed fault marks the boundary between the southwestern Tian Shan and northern Tarim basin.
+The proposed fault marks the boundary between the southwestern Tien Shan and northern Tarim Basin.
 However, no surface deformation supports the existence of strike-slip deformation in the area.
 Moreover, reflection seismology does not support the existence of fault with such a characteristic in the area.

 Scientists also proposed that the earthquake was the result of two thrust faults rupturing in succession of each other.
 Two sub-parallel surface ruptures trending north–northeast were identified and attributed to the earthquake.
 These surface ruptures were identified via field studies, digital elevation model data and remote sensing, which had a combined length of 108 km.
 They were located along pre-mapped faults—namely the Autushi and Keketamu faults with lengths of 60 km and 48 km, respectively.
 These faults located at the base of the Tien Shan and are exposed at the base of anticlines.
 These south-dipping faults displayed recent thrust faulting activity and thrust-related folds.
 A possible maximum vertical displacement of 2.9 ± 0.1 m, and an average of 2.5 m was measured.